modelutil: Field, State,

 Returns a copy of the entire object except the copied data

-is a masked MA
+is a masked MA/ma array.

 Returns a copy of the entire object